Sir John Boyd Orr (1880 – 1971), Nobel Prize recipient for his work on nutrition who lived in West Kilbride.

 On the 23rd of September 1880 John Boyd Orr – Nobel Peace Prize recipient – was born in Kilmaurs.

 During his lifetime he was a teacher, doctor, biologist and politician.
-He is regarded as the founding father of modern nutrition science and was he was the first scientist to show that there was a link between poverty, poor diet and ill health.
+He is regarded as the founding father of modern nutrition science and he was the first scientist to show that there was a link between poverty, poor diet and ill health.
 In 1936 he showed that at least one third of the UK population were so poor that they couldn’t afford to buy sufficient food to provide a healthy diet.

 He was the middle child of a family of seven and they moved to West Kilbride when he was 5 years old.
 He attended the village school and eventually become a pupil teacher before attending Glasgow University to study teacher training and theology.

-He was a teacher at Kyleshill School in Saltcoats and after returning to University to study medicine and biology he was a locum doctor at the Saltcoats practice.
+He was a teacher at Kyleshill School in Saltcoats and after returning to University to study medicine and biology, he was a locum doctor at the Saltcoats practice.

 He was posted as a medical officer during the First World War where he spent a lot of his time in shell holes tending to and patching up many a wounded soldier.
 He received a Military Cross after the Battle of the Somme due to his courage under fire and the Distinguished Service Order after Passchendaele.
 He also made sure his battalion’s diet included vegetables that were collected from local gardens and fields that had been abandoned.
 This meant that there were fewer soldiers in his care that had to be sent to hospital.